dedmeme-2018/Vue-Mini-Social-Network/docs/components/components.md

 # Component Documentation

-This section will detail our app components including the libraries we used and code we have written.
+This section will detail our components with methods, properties, and related usage information.